-Services not covered by Not covered under any Covered only under Medicare condition specific conditions Routine foot care Some limited coverage provided according to Medicare quidelines (e.g., if you have diabetes).
-Routine hearing exams, Certain services are hearing aids, or exams to fit covered when utilizing TruHearing providers.
-Refer hearing aids to the "Additional hearing services" benefit in the Medical Benefits Chart in Section 2.1 for details.
-Services considered not reasonable and necessary, according to Original Medicare standards Services that are not covered under Original Medicare, unless such services are specifically listed in the benefits section of this agreement Services you get without prior authorization when prior authorization is required for such services Transports by wheelchair Limited health-related van or ambulette and trips transportation services are to or from a physician's available for eligible members after an inpatient office hospital stay.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine hearing exams, hearing aids, or exams to fit hearing aids Certain services are covered when utilizing TruHearing providers.
+Refer to the "Additional hearing services" benefit in the Medical Benefits Chart in Section 2.1 for details.
+Additional coverage is also available as part of MedMutual MyChoice Option B. See the "MedMutual MyChoice" listing in the Medical Benefits Chart in Section 2.1 for details.
+Services considered not reasonable and necessary, according to Original Medicare standards ✓ Services that are not covered under Original Medicare, unless such services are specifically listed in the benefits section of this agreement ✓ Services you get without prior authorization when prior authorization is required for such services ✓

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transports by wheelchair van or ambulette and trips to or from a physician's office Limited health-related transportation services are available for eligible members after an inpatient hospital stay.
 Refer to the "Transportation services" benefit in the Medical Benefits Chart in Section 2.1 for details.
-Treatment for injuries received while engaged in an illegal activity
+Transportation is also available as part of MedMutual MyChoice Option B. See the "MedMutual MyChoice" listing in the Medical Benefits Chart in Section 2.1 for details.
+Treatment for injuries received while engaged in an illegal activity ✓